sudheerj/javascript-interview-questions/book.md

     </span>

     In the above handlers, the result is passed to the chain of .then() handlers with the below work flow,
     1. The initial promise resolves in 1 second,
     2. After that `.then` handler is called by   logging the result(1) and then return a   promise with the value of result * 2.
-  3. After that the value passed to the next `.then` handler by logging the result(2) and return a promise with result * 3.
+    3. After that the value passed to the next `.  then` handler by logging the result(2) and   return a promise with result * 3.
-  4. Finally the value passed to the last `.then` handler by logging the result(6) and return a promise with result * 4.
+    4. Finally the value passed to the last `.  then` handler by logging the result(6) and   return a promise with result * 4.

     **[فهرست](#فهرست)**